kn007/silk-v3-decoder/README.md

 If you need to convert files on the `Windows` platfrom, [click here](https://dl.kn007.net/directlink/silk2mp3.zip "silk2mp3.zip") to download zip package for `silk2mp3.exe` to convert, also can <a href='/windows' target="_blank">click here</a> to get more information.

+## Other

+Also provide silk v3 encode codec, compatible with Wechat/QQ.

 ## About

 [kn007's blog](https://kn007.net)